 Certain of our executive officers, including all those covered by the CIC Agreements described above, were offered retention bonuses in connection with the consummation of the recapitalization.
 If a participant continues employment through the one-year anniversary of the consummation of the recapitalization, the participant will be eligible for a retention bonus in an amount generally equal to 100% of the participant's annual cash compensation (2005 base salary and target bonus).
-Fifty percent of such retention bonus will be paid within three business days after the one-year anniversary of the consummation of the recapitalization.
+Fifty percent of such retention bonus will be paid within three business days after the six-month anniversary of the consummation of the recapitalization and the remainder will be paid within three business days after the one-year anniversary of the consummation of the recapitalization.
 If the participant's employment is terminated by us without cause prior to the payment of the full amount of the retention bonus, then the employee will receive the unpaid portion of the retention bonus in a lump sum cash payment.